System Macros

 The macros that can be defined as templates are included as system macros because of their broad applicability, and

-so that Ion implementations can provide optimizations for these macros that run directly in the implementations runtime
+so that Ion implementations can provide optimizations for these macros that run directly in the implementations' runtime

-environment rather than in the macro evaluator.
+environments rather than in the macro evaluator.

 For example, a macro such as add_symbols